ksihja/ExData_Plotting1/README.md

-##Updated after assignment is done
+# Updated after assignment is done

 This directory contains followin files that are created according to the requirements of plotting assignment.
+NOTE:  household_power_consumption.txt needs to be downloaded separately into R's working directory in order to be able to execute R plotting scripts.

-# household_power_consumption_data.txt
+# filter_powerconsumption_data.R

-Original dataset used for source for plotting.
+This R-script is called by each R plotting script.
+It generates filtered data set for plots where only 2 days specified in assignment are selected.

+It also creates extra datetime column where Date and Time colums from original data sets are combined together.

-# ff
+# HH